round — Round values to nearest integers, decimal places, or significant digits with MATLAB-compatible modes.

 • Character arrays are treated as their numeric code points and return double tensors of the same size.

-How RunMat runs round on the GPU
+Does RunMat run round on the GPU?

 When a tensor already resides on the GPU, RunMat checks whether the active acceleration provider implements a specialised unary_round kernel.
 If available, round(X) executes entirely on the device.
 Advanced modes (round(X, N) and round(X, N, 'significant')) currently gather tensors to the host before rounding to keep semantics aligned with MATLAB.
 Providers that add digit-aware kernels can extend this path in the future.